Simulate Vision and Radar Sensors in Unreal Engine Environment

 Define multiple moving vehicles on the road that have trajectories similar to the ones in the scenario defined in Sensor Fusion Using Synthetic Radar and Vision Data in Simulink.

-The actor poses provided by the From Workspace blocks are used by the Simulation 3D Vehicle with Ground Following blocks to define the locations of the ego vehicle, lead vehicle, and other vehicles at each time step of the simulation.
+The actor poses provided by the Scenario Reader block is used by the Simulation 3D Vehicle with Ground Following blocks to define the locations of the ego vehicle, lead vehicle, and other vehicles at each time step of the simulation.

 close; if ~ispc error(['3D Simulation is supported only on Microsoft', char(174), ' Windows', char(174), '.']); end open_system('SimulateSensorsIn3DEnvironmentModel');